MelonKony/millmint/content/posts/2022-03-13-school-lunch.md

 Tzipora is also sweet on soft drinks, and rotates through different flavours to keep them interesting.
 The carbonation suits the crackers and sausage well.

 She has fruit tingles, a chalky tablet sweet, for dessert.
+The cake isn't for her; it's to trade for other sweets.
+She's eaten enough of it at home already.

 #### School Lunch